koktszfung/BStoSG/README.md

-# Summer-Intern-2019
+# Note

-Use this to place extra stuff
+space group: 1 to 230

+crystal system: 1 to 7